Businesses are pressured to report their carbon emissions

 5. Gain a competitive advantage

 Environmental regulations are predicted to affect businesses of all sizes and we are just getting started.
-Now is the time to use the opportunity to discover how sustainability can give your business a competitive advantage so you can outcompete your rivals.
+Now is the time to use the opportunity to discover how sustainability can give your business customers a competitive advantage.

 What’s the catch?